Keoffor/geoip-nginx/README.md

 * **Script 4:**
     1. Installed and configured Maxmind's GeoIP module for NGINX
     1. Customized `/etc/nginx/nginx.conf` to work with GeoIP
-        * Access to extranet only permitted for 5-eyes countries
+        * Access to extranet only permitted for Five Eyes countries
     1. Customized access log file format within the server block
-        * Test Result: Website is only accessible by 5-eyes countries, web logs show detailed geo information on website visitors
+        * Test Result: Website is only accessible by Five Eyes countries, web logs show detailed geo information on website visitors
 * **Script 5:** Used Let’s Encrypt certbot to install SSL certs, performed renewal dry-run, and further "tuned" `/etc/nginx/nginx.conf` for security and performance
     * Test Result: SSL is working, site is only accessible via SSL

 Unfortunately, Jim only saved the scripts on his personal laptop.
-In January 31, 2022 he accidentally deleted the development dfolder on his Windows 10 laptop.
+In January 31, 2022 he accidentally deleted the development folder on his Windows 10 laptop.
 Most of  his scripts were permanently lost.

 ## Status of Graviton's Current Scripts and NGINX Server Block File